Going Out on Your Own as a Solo Programmer

 At some point you'll need to let people know what you do, that you're good, and that you're worth paying.
 This is tough stuff, but if you don't do it you won't last long

-Setting Up Professional Services for Your Contracting Gig
+Setting Up Professional Services

 Trying to run a business on your own is a sure way to burn yourself out.
 You have to delegate certain duties to online services and third parties.
 It might seem like an expensive thing to do, but it’s really not.

-Setting Up Your Finances as a Solo Contractor
+Setting Up Finances

 In this section we turn our attention to your new company’s finances.
 It may seem intimidating, but tracking your income and expenses can be quite easy with simple to use online services.